wpokoj/SprykerSelfAssessment/README.md

 As a machine user I want to mark FAQ entity whether it is helpful or not to integrate external applications.

 Acceptance Criteria:
-Voting results are visible for guests and logged in users Voting endpoints are available for logged in users only Errors are properly handled
+[Done] Voting results are visible for guests and logged in users [Done] Voting endpoints are available for logged in users only [Done] Errors are properly handled

 Challenge: A customer can add only one vote.
 After revoking a vote, he can vote again.